tandembank/redux-form-field/README.md

 #### redux-form Component

-Once we have this new shiny component that you are so proud of you'd tell ya mama about, that knows not of the scary word of redux-form, we need to convert it into a `redux-form Component`.
+Once we have this new shiny component that you are so proud of you'd tell yo mama about, that knows not of the scary word of redux-form, we need to convert it into a `redux-form Component`.

 This is a component that redux-form can use in the redux-form Field component prop.